 For all states adversely affected by the bushfires:

 - DisasterAssist is being used as a temporary website for the current bushfire disaster as well as for disaster recovery payments.
 Here you can find an interactive map of Australia with information about what the Government is doing to help individuals, communities, businesses and local governments to recover.

 - The Department of Human Services also has comprehensive information and support for all states and regions adversely affected by the bushfires.

-To access practical or financial assistance in New south Wales and Victoria, please review the information below:
+To access assistance in New south Wales and Victoria, please review the information below:

-If you are in New South Wales, you can access the
+If you are in NSW, you can access the

 Bushfire Customer Care Service

 on 13 77 88